 You never really know what affect you’ll have on someone’s life.
 Simple gestures can make a lasting difference.
-Sometimes we hesitate to reach out in a simple gesture of kindness, because we’re uncertain how it will be received.
+Sometimes we hesitate to reach out in a simple gesture of kindness, because we’re not sure how it will be received.
 When you feel this way, share the light anyway.
-Believe it will make a difference, even if at times it doesn’t seem that way.
+Believe it will make a difference!

 No, not everyone will respond to kindness.
 When you share the light, not everyone will recognize it.
-But if you keep putting it out there, sometimes it will make a difference, maybe even a big difference.
+But if you keep shining, it will make a difference, maybe even a big difference, to someone eventually.

 Here’s an example.
-I have a large cork board in my office, which is mostly covered with papers related to my work.
-But around the edges are a couple of thank you cards from my nephew, which remind me of the special he and I share.
+I have a large cork board in my office mostly covered with papers related to my work.
+But around the edges are a couple of thank you cards from my nephew that remind me of the bond he and I share.

-When You Share the Light, It Doesn’t Have to Be Dramatic
+When You Share the Light, It Doesn’t Have to Be Blinding

 Sometimes simple things have great impact.
-Years ago, before a doctor’s appointment, I asked my teacher if she knew a chant for health.
-She wrote this chant on a scrap of paper for me.
-It goes like this: Om Sri Dhanvantre Namaha (om-shree-donvon-trey nahm-ah-ha).
+Years ago, before a doctor’s appointment, I asked my teacher friend if she knew a chant for health.
+She wrote the chant I mentioned above on a scrap of paper for me.
+In case you need it, the chant is: Om Sri Dhanvantre Namaha (om-shree-donvon-trey nahm-ah-ha).

-I later typed those words in large purple letters and tacked them to my corkboard, so I could read the words while seated at my desk.
-I’ve chanted it many times since when stressed about some health-related issue or other.
+I later typed those words in large purple letters and tacked them to my cork board, so I could read the while I was at my desk.
+I’ve chanted it many times since when worried about a health-related issue.

-Soon after she gave me that chant, my teacher stopped teaching that particular class, and we lost touch for a year or more.
+Soon after she gave me the chant, my teacher stopped teaching that class, and we lost touch for a year or more.
 Then one day, we reconnected, and she invited me to another class she was teaching.
-There, she gave me and the other students a tealight with simple instructions for a candlelight meditation printed on a piece of paper.
+A few weeks into the new class, she gave each student a tealight with simple instructions for a candlelight meditation printed on a piece of paper.
 The meditation is below:

-Well, a few months went by, and that class ended too.
-Later that year, I ran into her again at another location where she was teaching.
-I began to take her class for the third time.
+Well, a few months went by, and the newer class ended too.
+Later that year, I ran into her again at another location where she was teaching, and I started practicing with her for the third time.
 This time, she encouraged me to do something I’d been putting off for too long—publish my book, Yoga Circles.